Wood County Hospital Financial Assistance Policy

 - Applications may be denied if there is a reasonable doubt that the applicant is not telling the truth.

-- Applications and documentation will be retained for three years.
+- Applications and documentation will be retained for six years.

 - For applications that have qualified for free care, if the account had been referred to a collection agency, it will be closed by the agency.
 In addition, the agency will report that the debt is no longer owed and remove it from credit reporting.
-If the account has been referred to legal, patient will still be responsible for any associated court costs.
+More generally, if a patient is determined to be eligible for financial assistance, Wood County Hospital or its collection agency (whichever has the authority to do so) will take all reasonably available measures to reverse any extraordinary collection action (as defined below) taken against the patient to obtain payment for the care.
+Such measures will not generally include reimbursing a patient for any court costs associated with the patient’s account being referred to legal.

 BILLING AND COLLECTION PRACTICES